george-hawkins/photosphere/README.md

 $ pip install -r path/to/singlehdr-requirements.txt
 ```

+### Python version

-By looking at these dependencies, one can see that Python 3.6 was the most recent expected Python version at the time.
+By looking at the dependencies used, one can see that Python 3.6 was the most recent expected Python version at the time.

 I used Python 3.6.13 (installed with [pyenv](https://github.com/pyenv/pyenv) which lets you easily manage multiple Python versions) but only because I'd experienced issues using later versions of Python with some of the other projects linked to from the Awesome Deep HDR page.
 This code may well work fine with later versions of Python.